MinghuiChen43/awesome-deep-phenomena/README.md

 ### Interactions with Neuroscience: 2022

+- Multilevel development of cognitive abilities in an artificial neural network. [[paper]](https://www.pnas.org/doi/abs/10.1073/pnas.2201304119?af=R)
+  - Konstantin Volzhenin, Jean-Pierre Changeux, Guillaume Dumas. *PNAS*
+   - Key Word: Global Neuronal Workspace.
+   - <details><summary>Digest</summary> We introduce a three-level computational model of information processing and acquisition of cognitive abilities.
+We propose minimal architectural requirements to build these levels, and how the parameters affect their performance and relationships.
+The first sensorimotor level handles local nonconscious processing, here during a visual classification task.
+The second level or cognitive level globally integrates the information from multiple local processors via long-ranged connections and synthesizes it in a global, but still nonconscious, manner.
+The third and cognitively highest level handles the information globally and consciously.
+It is based on the global neuronal workspace (GNW) theory and is referred to as the conscious level.

 - Deep Problems with Neural Network Models of Human Vision. [[paper]](https://psyarxiv.com/5zf4s/)
   - Jeffrey S BowersGaurav MalhotraMarin DujmovićMilton Llera MonteroChristian TsvetkovValerio BiscioneGuillermo PueblaFederico G AdolfiJohn HummelRachel Flood HeatonBenjamin EvansJeff MitchellRyan Blything.
   - Key Word: Brain-Score; Computational Neuroscience; Convolutional Neural Networks; Representational Similarity Analysis.